 Our track record for getting optimal results for our Pacific, MO DWI clients is unmatched in the Pacific area, as evidenced by these results:

 St. Louis County man with multiple past convictions has DWI charges reduced.

 Serious felony DUI charges reduced to a lower level.

-If you have just been arrested and charged with driving while intoxicated in Pacific, MO, you are probably well aware that time is money when dealing with your case.
-The sooner you can get a trusted Pacific DWI lawyer to look over documents, gather evidence, and build your case, the higher the chances are that the effects resulting from your Pacific DWI arrest will be greatly lowered, if not erased.
+If you’ve recently been arrested and charged with driving while intoxicated in Pacific, MO, you are probably well aware that time is of the essence when dealing with your case.
+Swift action is crucial in securing a seasoned Pacific, MO DWI lawyer to review documents, gather evidence, and build your case, the higher the likelihood that the repercussions of your Pacific DWI arrest will be significantly reduced, if not eliminated.

-Combs Law Group has helped many Pacific-area residents from all walks of life take on DWI accusations.
-Our firm melds first-rate legal expertise and hard-nosed litigation with a pledge to provide personal attention and communication that is unequaled among Pacific DWI law firms.
-Our DWI lawyers guarantee that regardless of what time it is, no matter the situation, and regardless of where you are, they will be able to answer your call and talk about your case or any other legal matter.
-This is part of our commitment to 100% client satisfaction, which our previous clients can attest to as well.
+For numerous people in Pacific, MO, Combs Law Group has been a beacon of support when facing DWI charges.
+Our firm seamlessly combines unparalleled legal expertise and aggressive advocacy with a commitment to personalized service and communication that is unmatched among DWI law firms near Pacific, MO and throughout Missouri.
+Our DWI lawyers promise that no matter the time, no matter the situation, and no matter the circumstances, they will be able to answer your call and discuss your case or any other legal topic.
+This is part of our commitment to complete client satisfaction, which our previous clients can attest to as well.

 If you find yourself pulled over and facing DWI charges in the Pacific, MO area, make (314) 900-HELP your first call for a free initial .